hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ### Key Generation

-The wireguard keys can be generated on the clients and servers with the following commands:
+The WireGuard keys can be generated on the clients and servers with the following commands:

 ```console